bladehliu/chuning/cubeflow.md

 ### **Overview**

-CubeFlow is built as an AI-native, edge-cloud collaborative dataflow platform for robotics and smart devices.
+CubeFlow is built as a cloud-native robotic data and AI platform.

-By effectively managing data pipelines from the edge to the cloud, it enables seamless data ingestion, processing, storage, and analytics.
+By effectively managing data pipelines from the edge to the cloud, it enables seamless data ingestion, storage, analytics, labeling and learning.

 We offer CubeFlow through a combination of ***cloud service + open source***.